 Any reputable pet photographer should list their session fees and print prices up front on their website.
 If you have any questions or doubts about a pet photographer the best thing to do is to contact the studio.
 If you are working with a professional pet portrait artist, they will likely prefer that you bug them with “dumb” questions than assume the wrong thing only to be disappointed later.
 Or worse — not consider hiring the photographer for the wrong reason.

-30 questions you should ask before hiring any pet photographer
+30 must ask pet photographer questions

 To help pet owners navigate the pet photography market we’ve put together a quick dog portrait photographer buying guide check list.
 It includes 30 must ask questions you should be able to answer before hiring a dog photographer.